DadOpsMateoMaddox/AWSHoneypot/06-Project-Proposals/Project-Cerberus-Final-Proposal.md

 ## Conclusion

-Project Cerberus represents the future of cybersecurity education - combining traditional hands-on skills with responsible AI integration.
+PatriotPot represents the future of cybersecurity education - combining traditional hands-on skills with responsible AI integration.
 Our team will gain experience with both cutting-edge AI tools and fundamental CLI operations, preparing us for the evolving cybersecurity landscape.

 This isn't just about catching hackers anymore.
 It's about learning how humans and AI can work together to defend against cyber threats while maintaining the critical thinking and technical skills that make great cybersecurity professionals.